 Most people will use store bought cheese and that is fine, but make sure it is a low moisture cheese.
 Reduced fat mozzarella string cheese sticks actually work the best.
 Cheese with high moisture will make your bread soggy when it melts.

-If you enjoy cheesy garlic bread like I do, here are a few easy Italian dishes to serve it with!
+Here are a few easy Italian dishes to serve it with!